ardalis/ardalis-com-gatsby/src/pages/blog/getting-started-with-architecture-decision-records.md

 ## Summary

-**The most important thing to document in these design records is not what you decided to do, it's what you considered and decided not to do.** You want there to be a record of the other options that were considered, what their perceived pros and cons were, and ultimately why they weren't chosen.
+**The most important thing to document in these decision records is not what you decided to do, it's what you considered and decided not to do.** You want there to be a record of the other options that were considered, what their perceived pros and cons were, and ultimately why they weren't chosen.
 This is something you and others can review later and if the circumstances haven't changed substantially, the decision should probably stand.
 If new information has surfaced that renders the original decision obsolete, it should be obvious based on the information in the record.